MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) BasisCond (  ) ( nrmbasis float64, nrminvbasis float64 )

+``nrmbasis float64``
+     An estimate for the 1 norm of the basis.
+``nrminvbasis float64``
+     An estimate for the 1 norm of the inverse of the basis.

 If a basic solution is available and it defines a nonsingular basis, then